 "I adore these tours.
 I've done them numerous times with guests and I learn something new every time.
 Great staff.
 Mercedes is fabulous!" - Zee 6/26/2010

-Mercedes, owner has been a tour guide in Seattle for over ten years.
+Mercedes, owner of the Market Ghost Tour, has been a tour guide in Seattle for over ten years.
 Her family owns Watercolors Fresh Daily located in the Atrium of the Market.
-She has researched each story on the tours, relying heavily on Municipal Archives and newspaper accounts of past events.
+She has researched each story on the tours, relying heavily on municipal archives and newspaper accounts of past events.
 Mercedes was on Ghost Adventures in December 2010 when they visited Kells Irish Pub.
 She was also a guest speaker at Darkness Radio's event in Seattle in November 2010.
 Her work as a researcher began in theater and film.
 In 2005, Mercedes and her team were nominated for a Documentary Emmy for The Perilous Fight; America's WWII In Color, a joint production between PBS and TWI.
 She supports public television by volunteering as talent for KCTS9.
 In 2009, Mercedes self published her book, Market Ghost Stories.

 Kook Teflon lives in a world of perpetual ruinous glamour.
 Growing up, KOOK was always surrounded by mediums, tarot readers, paranormal phenomena, and dream interpreters.
-A California Native, she tour'd with her punk band in 1999 throughout the Northwest and fell in love with the air, history and David Lynch aspect it offered her.
+A California native, she tour'd with her punk band in 1999 throughout the Northwest and fell in love with the air, history and David Lynch aspect it offered her.
 So in 2006 she moved her family of four and two black cats to Seattle.